LukasSchuermann/MILP/go_cuts/README.md

 # GO cuts

-This project contains the implementation of the GO cuts separator algorithm MILP of my PhD thesis.
+This project contains the implementation of the GO cuts separator for MILPs of my PhD thesis.
 It is implementend in C++ using the MINLP solver SCIP.

 ## Requirements